Chymyst/chymyst-core/docs/chymyst-core.md

 ## Stopping a thread pool

-Since JVM will not quit when some threads are still active, the programmer needs to stop the thread pool when all tasks are finished and no more reactions need to be run.
+Sometimes the programmer needs to stop the thread pool imediately, so that no more reactions can be run.

-The method `shutdownNow()` will stop the threads in the thread pool.
+The method `shutdownNow()` will interrupt all threads in the thread pool and clear out the reaction queue.

 ```scala
 val tp = BlockingPool(8)